ray-project/ray/doc/source/rllib/rllib-offline.rst

 -----------------------

 Just as online training can be scaled, offline recording I/O throughput can also be increased by configuring the number of RLlib env-runners.
 Use the ``num_env_runners`` setting to scale recording during training or ``evaluation_num_env_runners`` for scaling during evaluation-only recording.
 Each worker operates independently, writing experiences in parallel, enabling linear scaling of I/O throughput for write operations.
-Within each ``OfflineSingleAgentEnvRunner``, episodes are sampled
-(environments are usually vectorized) and serialized before being written to disk.
+Within each :py:class:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner`, episodes are sampled (environments are usually vectorized) and serialized before being written to disk.

 Offline RL training in RLlib is highly parallelized, encompassing data reading, post-processing, and, if applicable, updates.
-When training on offline data, scalability is achieved by increasing the number of ``DataWorker`` instances used to transform offline experiences into a learner-compatible format (``MultiAgentBatch``).
+When training on offline data, scalability is achieved by increasing the number of ``DataWorker`` instances used to transform offline experiences into a learner-compatible format (:py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch`).
 Ray Data optimizes reading operations under the hood by leveraging file metadata, predefined concurrency settings for batch post-processing, and available system resources.
 It is strongly recommended not to override these defaults, as doing so may disrupt this optimization process.

 Data processing in RLlib involves three key layers, all of which are highly scalable:

 #. **Read Operations:** This layer handles data ingestion from files in a specified folder.
 It is automatically optimized by Ray Data and should not be manually scaled or adjusted.
-#. **Post-processing (PreLearner):** In this stage, batches are converted, if necessary, into RLlib's ``SingleAgentEpisode`` format and passed through the *learner connector pipeline*.
-The processed data is then transformed into ``MultiAgentBatch`` objects for updating.
+#. **Post-processing (PreLearner):** In this stage, batches are converted, if necessary, into RLlib's :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` format and passed through the *learner connector pipeline*.
+The processed data is then transformed into :py:class:`~ray.rllib.policy.sample_batch.MultiAgentBatch` objects for updating.
 This layer can be scaling the ``DataWorker`` instances.
 #. **Updating (Learner):** This stage involves updating the policy and associated modules.
 Scalability is achieved by increasing the number of learners (``num_learners``), enabling parallel processing of batches during updates.

 The diagram below illustrates the layers and their scalability: